nic

 firewall (▶ networking.firewall)

 The firewall applied to packets arriving at this nic.
 Use a firewall to maintain a high level of security by restricting data flows to only desired traffic patterns.
-If firewall
+If firewall is not specified, consumes must be specified.

 provides (⏩ networking.service)